Closeup: The Morgan Hotel

 The lovely Edwardian house with the distinctive paired porch columns at 210 Crescent Road West was built in 1913 for the first manager of the Qualicum Beach Inn, R. Thompson Tinn.

-The large living room, paneled with an ornamental plate rail circling the walls, had a beamed ceiling and a large fireplace capable of taking a 4-ft log, essential in the days before central heating.
+The large living room, panelled with an ornamental plate rail circling the walls, had a beamed ceiling and a large fireplace capable of taking a 4-ft log, essential in the days before central heating.
 The house served as the nurses’ residence during WWI when the QB Inn became a convalescent home for returning soldiers.
 For many years, it was known as ‘The White House’ because of its colour.
 Its many owners include General Money (when his own house was under construction), the Morgan family, the Kennedys and the Havemeyers, who installed a bathtub the size of a small swimming pool to accommodate the 6’ 7” Mr. Havemeyer.
 George and Eve Knight were long-time owners and in more recent years, Reg and Lill Dill, who named the house ‘Valhalla,’ meaning ‘final resting place for brave and noble Vikings where good food, music and friendships are shared.’
 Valhalla was willed to the Town of Qualicum in the late 1990s and is now home to the Oceanside Hospice Society.
 In January, 2010 it was formally recognized as one of Canada’s Historic Places.

-August history closeup: Grandview Camp
+Closeup: Grandview Camp

 Grandview Camp is where my family used to stay when we vacationed at Qualicum in the 1960s.